TriCo Students and Faculty Organize Against Philly Chinatown Arena Amid Mayor Parker’s Approval

 On Sep.
-7, over three thousand protesters gathered in pouring rain on the north side of City Hall in Philadelphia in protest of the proposed 76 Place arena in Chinatown.
+7, over 3,000 protesters gathered on the north side of Philadelphia’s pouring rain to protest the proposed 76 Place arena in Chinatown.
 Their numbers were on par with a similar demonstration last June, says Kaia Chau, one of the founders of Students for the Preservation of Chinatown (SPOC), citing the continued opposition to the arena from groups around the Philly area.
 Included in the crowd were many students from Swarthmore, Haverford College, and Bryn Mawr College, where Chau graduated from last year.

 “The protest was incredible!
 The streets around City Hall were completely packed; my friends and I could barely see the speakers,” said June Shin ’25, “Clearly, a lot of people cared about preserving Chinatown.
 So many speakers from all across the city came in solidarity to show support for the movement and to demand answers from Mayor [Cherelle] Parker and the billionaires still invested in this gentrification project.”

 The Philadelphia Chinatown Development Corporation, a longstanding nonprofit in support of Chinatown’s preservation, voiced their opposition to the arena in early 2023, saying it “deeply imperils the future of Chinatown.”
-They cited fears of dislocation, congestion, and lost character of Chinatown, and polls showing that more than 90% of residents and local businesses opposed it.
+They cited fears of dislocation, congestion, and the loss of character, and referenced polls showing that more than 90% of residents and local businesses opposed it.

-The march came shortly after the City of Philadelphia released the long-anticipated impact studies it had commissioned, which the 76ers Development Corporation had funded.
-While the findings were mixed, the impact studies did affirm many of the fears that Chinatown activists had raised in opposition.
-The impact studies conducted by the city agrees that the development “could potentially result in the loss of Chinatown’s core identity and regional significance.”
+The march came shortly after the City of Philadelphia released the long-anticipated impact studies that it had commissioned and the 76ers Development Corporation had funded.
+While the findings were mixed, the impact studies did affirm many of the fears that Chinatown activists had raised in opposition, including that the development “could potentially result in the loss of Chinatown’s core identity and regional significance.”

-Swarthmore Assistant Professor of History Vivian Truong, who has spent much of her career researching Chinatowns including Philadelphia’s, said, “The arena threatens to make the surrounding area less of a living community and more of a theme park, where thousands of sports fans and concert-goers would descend during game days and shows and leave [the space] empty for most of the year.”
+Swarthmore Assistant Professor of History Vivian Truong, who has spent much of her career researching Chinatowns like Philadelphia’s, said, “The arena threatens to make the surrounding area less of a living community and more of a theme park, where thousands of sports fans and concert-goers would descend during game days and shows and leave [the arena] empty for most of the year.”

 “In what remains of Chinatown, the streets have a quality that allows for everyday exchange that I think is pretty remarkable and unlike almost any other part of Philadelphia,” Devabhaktuni said.